miracum/fhir-pseudonymizer/README.md

 #### `$de-identify`

 The server provides a `/fhir/$de-identify` operation to de-identfiy received FHIR resources according to the configuration in the [anonymization.yaml](src/FhirPseudonymizer/anonymization.yaml) rules.
-See <https://github.com/microsoft/FHIR-Tools-for-Anonymization/> for more details on the anonymization rule configuration.
+See [Tools for Health Data Anonymization](https://github.com/microsoft/Tools-for-Health-Data-Anonymization) for more details on the anonymization rule configuration.

 The service comes with a sample configuration file to help meet the requirements of HIPAA Safe Harbor Method (2)(i): [hipaa-anonymization.yaml](src/FhirPseudonymizer/hipaa-anonymization.yaml).This configuration can be used by setting `ANONYMIZATIONENGINECONFIGPATH=/etc/hipaa-anonymization.yaml`.

 A new `pseudonymize` method was added to the default list of anonymization methods linked above.
-It uses [gPAS](https://www.ths-greifswald.de/en/researchers-general-public/gpas/) to create pseudonyms and replace the values in the resource with them.
+It uses either [gPAS](https://www.ths-greifswald.de/en/researchers-general-public/gpas/) or [Vfps](https://github.com/chgl/vfps) to create pseudonyms and replace the values in the resource with them.
 For example, the following rule replaces all identifiers of type `http://terminology.hl7.org/CodeSystem/v2-0203|MR` with a pseudonym generated in the `PATIENT` domain.

 ```yaml